Helpful Websites

 Sources For Therapy Products, Toys, and Equipment

-You may want to start investing in some equipment to help your child with his sensory diet activities.
+You may want to start investing in some therapeutic toys and equipment to help your child.
 If you comparison shop, you’ll find a wide range of prices on equipment such as mini-trampolines, sand tables, and swings.
-Here are some of the very best resources for purchasing sensory-based items.
+Here are some of the best retail resources for purchasing sensory-based items.
+You may be able to find items at lower prices on eBay, Craig’s List, Amazon and elsewhere.
 Please note that many companies show just a limited sampling of what they sell online, so be sure to request a free print catalog.
 What’s more, many print catalogs include excellent advice and ideas for how to select and use various toys, products, and equipment.

 Achievement Products for Children